apache/druid/docs/multi-stage-query/reference.md

 ### Sort-merge

+You can use the sort-merge join algorithm to make queries more scalable at the cost of performance.
+If your goal is performance, consider [broadcast joins](#broadcast).
+There are various scenarios where broadcast join would return a [`BroadcastTablesTooLarge`](#error-codes) error, but a sort-merge join would succeed.

-Set `sqlJoinAlgorithm` to `sortMerge`.
+To use the sort-merge join algorithm, set the context parameter `sqlJoinAlgorithm` to `sortMerge`.

-Multi-stage queries can use a sort-merge join algorithm.
-With this algorithm, each pairwise join is planned into its own stage with two inputs.
+In a sort-merge join, each pairwise join is planned into its own stage with two inputs.
 The two inputs are partitioned and sorted using a hash partitioning on the same key.

-This approach is generally less performant, but more scalable, than `broadcast`.
-There are various scenarios where broadcast join would return a [`BroadcastTablesTooLarge`](#errors) error, but a sort-merge join would succeed.
+When using the sort-merge algorithm, keep the following in mind:

-There is no limit on the overall size of either input, so sort-merge is a good choice for performing a join of two large inputs, or for performing a self-join of a large input with itself.
+- There is no limit on the overall size of either input, so sort-merge is a good choice for performing a join of two large inputs or for performing a self-join of a large input with itself.

-There is a limit on the amount of data associated with each individual key.
-If _both_ sides of the join exceed this limit, the query returns a [`TooManyRowsWithSameKey`](#errors) error.
+- There is a limit on the amount of data associated with each individual key.
+If _both_ sides of the join exceed this limit, the query returns a [`TooManyRowsWithSameKey`](#error-codes) error.
 If only one side exceeds the limit, the query does not return this error.

-Join conditions, if present, must be equalities.
-It is not necessary to include a join condition; for example, `CROSS JOIN` and comma join do not require join conditions.
+- Join conditions are optional but must be equalities if they are present.
+For example, `CROSS JOIN` and comma join do not require join conditions.

-All join types are supported with `sortMerge`: LEFT, RIGHT, INNER, FULL, and CROSS.
+- All join types are supported with `sortMerge`: LEFT, RIGHT, INNER, FULL, and CROSS.

-As an example, the following statement runs using a single sort-merge join stage that receives `eventstream` (partitioned on `user_id`) and `users` (partitioned on `id`) as inputs.
+The following example  runs using a single sort-merge join stage that receives `eventstream` (partitioned on `user_id`) and `users` (partitioned on `id`) as inputs.
 There is no limit on the size of either input.

 ```